wichtounet/wichtounet.github.io/posts/deep-learning-library-10-fast-neural-network-library.rst

 performance since some algorithms are not yet totally computed on GPU.

-Let's do the same experiment again but with a Convolutional Neural Network with one convolutional layer and one pooling layer:
+Let's do the same experiment again but with a Convolutional Neural Network with two convolutional layers and two pooling layers:

 .. code:: cpp